Art History and Visual Culture Studies

 As a general rule of thumb, the Art History & Visual Culture Studies Department recommends the following for students who wish to study off campus.

-- Students going abroad should be aware that the oral senior exams in Art History & Visual Culture Studies are based only on courses completed at Whitman and not based on OCS courses.
+- Students going abroad should be aware that the senior assessment in Art History & Visual Culture Studies are based only on courses completed at Whitman and not based on OCS courses.

 Which requirements can Art History & Visual Culture Studies majors fulfill while off campus?